metaterminal/brownpuzzleclub/content/puzzlethon.md

 Puzzlethon is an event where we write, test, and publish an entire puzzlehunt in 24 hours.

-It's light-hearted, low-stakes, and a great way to get into writing puzzles if you're a Brown student.
+It's light-hearted, low-stakes, and a great way to get into writing puzzles if you're a Brown/RISD student.

-We'll also be livestreaming the event!
+We'll also be livestreaming the event.
 If you're curious about taking a look behind the scenes to see what goes into writing a puzzlehunt, check it out!

 Making a puzzlehunt requires all kinds of people with many different skillsets: we need <span class="bold-text">writers</span>, <span class="bold-text">programmers</span>, <span class="bold-text">artists</span>, <span class="bold-text">testers</span>, and more.
 If you're interested in participating in Puzzlethon (and you're a Brown or RISD student), fill out this form!